rhizolab/rhizo-client/README.md

 settings and items such as secret keys that should not be in version control.
 Entries in the `local.hjson` file override settings in `config.hjson`.

+Alternately, config values can be set in environment variables.
+The variables should be upper-case forms of the config keys with a prefix of `RHIZO_`.
+For example, `RHIZO_SERVER_NAME` for the `server_name` setting.

+The values are parsed as HJSON to allow structured values to be specified in the environment.
+One specific gotcha to be cautious of is that strings containing colons will need to be enclosed in quotation marks or they'll be interpreted as a key/value pair.

+    export RHIZO_SERVER_NAME='"localhost:5000"'

 ## Tests

 There are two test directories. `tests` contains standalone tests and `tests_with_server` has tests that require a running rhizo-server instance.